 NAEP has often reported on the average performance of students by particular non-cognitive variables.
-One example, presented in many NAEP reports until the early 2000s, wsis the average scale score of students who-that watch different amounts of television each day, cf. The Nation's Report Card: Reading, 2000 (Donahue et al., 2001).
-Another example is-has been the average scale scores for 12th graders who report different amounts of time working at a part-time job, cf. The Nation's Report Card: Mathematics, 2000 (Braswell et al., 2001).
+One example, presented in many NAEP reports until the early 2000s, was the average scale score of students that watch different amounts of television each day, cf. The Nation's Report Card: Reading, 2000 (Donahue et al., 2001).
+Another example has been the average scale scores for 12th graders who report different amounts of time working at a part-time job, cf. The Nation's Report Card: Mathematics, 2000 (Braswell et al., 2001).

 While there may be a correlation between TV-watching and reading performance, or between hours working outside school and math results, NAEP is not designed to prove cause-and-effect relationships.
 As a cross-sectional survey, nearly all of its data is on current activities and practices-not on the complex chain of experience in school and outside, of prior learning and achievement that all contribute heavily to current academic performance.
 While the correlations may be of interest, they cannot be conclusive.
-But they may be cited to stimulate discussion or encourage further reseach.
-Yet, NAEP has encouraged simple causal inferences by reporting average scores for varying amounts of time spent on current activities.
+But they may be cited to stimulate discussion or encourage further research.